 Instruction in the use of computer software for statistical analysis and presentation of research results will be given.
 The student will conduct the independent study proposed in BIO 430.
 Written and oral presentations will be made of the study.
-Prerequisite: BIO 101, 102, 430.
+Prerequisites: BIO 200 or permission of the instructor.